Mechanism

 Built into Coseek's cold calling service.

-Post-call follow-up is not sold as a separate software product.
-It is part of the operating system that helps a performance-priced calling campaign turn real conversations into qualified meetings and better account memory.
+Post-call follow-up is not a standalone software product and not a cold email outbound service.
+It is part of the operating system that turns real phone conversations into qualified meetings, better handoffs, and better account memory.

 AI drafts from the transcript, rep notes, and account context.
 A rep reviews the draft before sending.
 The review matters because transcripts can miss nuance, and a follow-up should preserve the buyer's words without overstating what they said.